 14 Garuda Wisnu Kencana statue

 Standing at 76 meters tall, Garuda Wisnu Kencana Statue is located in the Garuda Wisnu Kencana Cultural Park in Bali, Indonesia.
-The total height of the monument, including the 46 meters tall base, is 122 meters, making it about 30 meters higher than the fame Statue of Liberty when measured from the base.
+The total height of the monument, including the 46 meters tall base, is 122 meters, making it about 30 meters higher than the famous Statue of Liberty when measured from the base.

-15 Bronze statue of Dizang at Mount Jiuhua
+15 Statue of Dizang at Mount Jiuhua

 Mount Jiuhua is among the four sacred Buddhist mountains in China located in Chizhou City in Anhui Province.
 On this mountain is a bronze statue depicting Ksitigardha Bodhisattva.
 The entire mountain is dedicated to Ksitigarbha Bodhisattva.